DevCheckOG/LLVMIRCourse/Memory.md

 ## Stack Usage

 To use the stack, we must use the instruction called `alloca`, followed by the type to assign and the memory alignment.

+The stack is actually much faster than the heap because it knows the maximum amount of memory size for a certain type or value, and it automatically frees itself after falling when reaching the end of the function or a return.

 This instruction returns a memory-allocated pointer to a given memory address, represented by the primitive type `ptr`.